FKnottenbelt/LS_170/notes/capybara.md

 fill_in 'list_name', with: 'Test List' # list_name is name,
                                        # with is user input

+print page.html  # prints html on current page to stdout

     # fill_in("skill[name]", with: "Skill name")
     # fill_in("skill[description]", with: "Skill description")